FlowZero:

 1ReLER Lab, University of Technology Sydney, 2CCAI, Zhejiang University

 Zero-shot text-to-video generation.
-We present a new framework for text-to-video generation with exceptional temporal coherence, featuring realistic object movements, transformations, and background motion within the generated videos.
+We present a new framework for text-to-video generation with exceptional spatial-temporal dynamics, featuring realistic object movements, transformations, and background motion within the generated videos.

 Abstract